chantleyw/Fooocus-Front/README.md

 This is the half of translation that changes your images: SDXL understands English far better than anything else, so a translated prompt helps where translated buttons would not.

-Ninety-eight languages.
-Choosing one costs nothing; the model — about 300 MB — downloads when you ask it to, and only once.
+98 languages.
+Choosing one costs nothing; the model is about 300 MB and only downloads when you ask it to, and only once.
 Nothing is bundled into the installer, and if you write in English you download nothing at all.

-Fifty-nine languages have a model trained on that exact pair.
+59 languages have a model trained on that exact pair.
 The rest use the closest language-family model, and four fall back to a general one.
 The app says which you are getting, because a weaker model drops words rather than failing, and you should know to check the English it shows you.

-### Manages models properly
+### Manages models:

 Fooocus normally leaves you to find model files yourself and drop them in the right folder, and it downloads what it needs silently mid-generation.